Hunting golden wildebeest South Africa

 - 375 and any comparable calibers.

-The average expected shooting distance when hunting golden wildebeest is 150 to 250 yards in open terrain of the Free State.
+The average expected shooting distance is 150 to 250 yards in open terrain of the Free State.
 Hunting golden wildebeest in the bushveld will have a shorter expected shooting distance of 80 – 120 yards.

 The shot should be placed right on the shoulder in line with the front leg.
 Height should be slightly below one third of the way from the bottom of the brisket to the top of the back.
 Avoid shooting too high.